Media-Smart/volksdep/README.md

 ## Introduction
-volksdep is an open-source toolbox for deploying and accelerating PyTorch model with TensorRT in x86_64 and aarch64 platform.
+volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT in x86_64 and aarch64 platform.

 ## Features
 - **Auto transformation and acceleration**\
-    volksdep can automatically transform and accelerate PyTorch model with TensorRT by writing only some few codes.
+    volksdep can automatically transform and accelerate PyTorch, Onnx model with TensorRT by writing only some few codes.

 - **Auto benchmark**\